Jaime Guzmán: Death

+On 1 April 1991, after finishing his constitutional law class at the Catholic University's Campus Oriente, Guzmán was awaited by his driver.
+At 6:27 p.m., at the corner of Batlle y Ordóñez and Regina Pacis avenues near the university exit, two gunmen opened fire on Guzmán, who was sitting in the front passenger seat of his car.
+His driver accelerated away from the shooting while the assailants continued firing.
+The driver took him first to UDI headquarters in search of help, then raced to the Military Hospital.
+Radio and national television quickly broadcast the news while family members, friends, colleagues, and supporters gathered at the hospital.
+Despite medical efforts, Guzmán died three hours after being shot, causing national shock.

-On April 1, 1991, Guzmán was shot and killed as he was leaving the Catholic University, where he taught constitutional law.
-The assassination was carried out by members of the far-left urban guerrilla movement, Frente Patriótico Manuel Rodríguez - Autónomo (FPMR-Autónomo), Ricardo Palma Salamanca, and Raúl Escobar Poblete.
-However, the operation is believed to have been planned by the leaders of the movement, Galvarino Apablaza, Mauricio Hernández Norambuena, and Juan Gutiérrez Fischmann, who had been planning Guzmán's murder since the 1980s.
+The assassination was carried out by members of the far-left urban guerrilla movement Frente Patriótico Manuel Rodríguez - Autónomo (FPMR-Autónomo).
+The judicial investigation established that the material perpetrators were FPMR militants Ricardo Palma Salamanca and Raúl Escobar Poblete, while the intellectual authors were the movement's political-military leadership: Galvarino Apablaza, Mauricio Hernández Norambuena, and Juan Gutiérrez Fischmann.
+The operation had reportedly been planned since the late 1980s; the FPMR cited Guzmán's role as ideological architect of the military dictatorship as motivation.

-Hernández, also known as "Commander Ramiro", was the only one arrested and tried for Guzmán's murder.
-However, after serving less than three years in a Chilean prison, he escaped and sought refuge in Cuba.
-In 2002, Hernández was arrested in Brazil for the kidnapping of Brazilian businessman, Washington Olivetto.
+Hernández Norambuena, also known as "Commander Ramiro," was the only one arrested and tried for Guzmán's murder.
+After serving less than three years in a Chilean prison, he escaped and sought refuge in Cuba.
+In 2002, Hernández was arrested in Brazil for the kidnapping of Brazilian businessman Washington Olivetto.
 He is currently serving a sentence in Chile.

-The assassination of Guzmán led to the creation of the intelligence organization, La Oficina, by the Aylwin administration on April 26, 1991, to neutralize violent left-wing groups that had not accepted the premises of the Chilean transition to democracy.
+The assassination of Guzmán led to the creation of the intelligence organization La Oficina by the Aylwin administration on 26 April 1991, to neutralize violent left-wing groups that had not accepted the premises of the Chilean transition to democracy.

-Guzmán's sister and nephew postulate that Manuel Contreras and Pinochet had infiltrated FPMR to induce the assassination.
+Guzmán's sister and nephew postulate that Manuel Contreras and Pinochet had infiltrated the FPMR to induce the assassination.
 Under that theory, their motivation was Guzmán's alleged willingness to collaborate with Chilean justice to clarify human rights violations.

+On 6 June 1993, Law 19,205 was promulgated authorizing the construction of two monuments in Guzmán's memory in the cities of Santiago and Valparaíso.
+A parliamentary commission chaired by Senator Carlos Bombal oversaw a public competition for the memorial design, attracting 140 projects.